kerimoyle/libcellml-tutorials/tutorials/tutorial4/index.rst

 Step 5: Sanity check
 --------------------
-The file that results from running the completed version of this tutorial can be downloaded from :download:`solution.txt<solution.txt>`; a tab-delimited file that can be easily read into your favourite plotting program.

 You should find results similar to the figure below, where the cyclical dependency of the shark and fish populations can be seen.

 .. figure:: ../images/sharks_and_fish.png